BCP

 Did a rabbi betray your trust?

 Did you or a loved one suffer sexual abuse at the hands of a rabbi in New York?
 You shouldn’t have to suffer the pain and anguish alone, nor do you have to remain silent any longer.
-The New York sexual abuse lawyers of Hach & Rose, LLP are here to stand up for the rights of those who’ve been victimized by church figures who they trusted to guide them.
+The New York sexual abuse lawyers of Hach Rose Schirripa & Cheverie LLP are here to stand up for the rights of those who’ve been victimized by church figures who they trusted to guide them.
 Our compassionate team will listen to your story and pursue aggressive legal action to make sure that you get compensation and a measure of justice.

 A May 2012 New York Times story began by telling the story of a man whose mentally disabled teenage son was molested in a Jewish ritual bathhouse in Brooklyn, but went on to describe how victims of sexual abuse “often encounter intense intimidation from their neighbors and from rabbinical authorities, aimed at pressuring them to drop their cases.”